Childhood and Education Journey of Walter Payton in Timeline

 In 1993, Walter Payton, along with Mike Lanigan, co-founded Walter Payton Power Equipment, a midwest crane and heavy equipment distributor.

-In 1994, Walter Payton made an appearance at the World Wrestling Federation's SummerSlam event in the corner of Razor Ramon.
+In 1994, Walter Payton made an appearance at the World Wrestling Federation's SummerSlam event, standing in the corner of Razor Ramon.

-In 1995, St. Louis finally received an NFL team when the Los Angeles Rams moved to the city.
+In 1995, St. Louis eventually received an NFL team when the Los Angeles Rams relocated to the city.

 1995: Purchase of Roundhouse in Aurora, Illinois

-In 1995, Walter Payton and several partners purchased a roundhouse in Aurora, Illinois, previously owned by the Chicago, Burlington and Quincy Railroad.
-The property became known as "Walter Payton's Roundhouse."
+In 1995, Walter Payton and several partners purchased a roundhouse in Aurora, Illinois, which became known as "Walter Payton's Roundhouse" and hosted a restaurant, brewery, banquet facility, and museum.

-In April 1999, Walter Payton made his final public appearance at a Chicago Cubs game with Mike Ditka, throwing the ceremonial first pitch.
+In April 1999, Walter Payton made his final public appearance at a Chicago Cubs game with Mike Ditka, where he threw the ceremonial first pitch.